nikbearbrown/Botspeak/README.md

 - **Problem-Solution Mapping**: Strategically assigning tasks based on comparative advantages
 - **Metacognitive Monitoring**: Continuously evaluating and adjusting collaborative strategies

-Strategic Delegation isn't simply about offloading work; it's about thoughtfully distributing cognitive effort between human and AI to leverage the strengths of each.
+Strategic Delegation isn't simply about offloading work; it's about thoughtfully distributing cognitive effort between human and AI to leverage the strengths of each while recognizing the epistemological boundaries of AI systems.

 ### 2. Effective Communication